DJPblog/DJPblog.github.io/_posts/2017-02-24-The-Quest-For-Employability.md

 <b>Spoiler alert:</b> This may be the worst spoiler alert ever given, but if you want to try and figure it out for yourself don't read on.

-We decided that initially we would go through horizontally pairing adjacent T and Ms and then do the same horizontally.
+We decided that initially we would go through horizontally pairing adjacent T and Ms and then do the same vertically.
 This initially left us with something like this:

 ![_config.yml]({{ site.baseurl }}/images/Screen Shot 2018-02-25 at 17.58.22.png)